stc2828/voice-to-notes/README.md

 ### Important tip
 Instead of sining the lyrics, try to sin with simple, burst of sound such as: "Ding, Ding, Ding", "Dong, Dong, Dong", etc. For better pickup accuracy.

 This module find frequency with crepe, which on average take longer to run then the duration of the input sound file.

+You must install Crepe, which only works in Python 3.

 ### Example use case: